paiva-s-lab/FlowCT/docs/FlowCT_tutorial.md

 4. Descriptive analysis through heatmaps, boxplots, PCA... at general and single-cell level.
 5. Cell clustering using SOM (Self-Organizing Map), PCA, tSNE and UMAP and respective visualizations.
 6. New global FCS generation and manually identification of generated clusters in the previous step.
 Later, assign and merge of identified cell populations.
-7. (Optional) Subclustering and repeeat the analysis on a desired specific population.
+7. (Optional) Subclustering and repeat the analysis on a desired specific population.
 8. Exporting table for statistical analysis, either inside R or another statistic software.

 # Add references and URLs for used packages (?)